How Lockdown Has Made Body Dysmorphia Worse

 BDD is an under-reported condition which is surrounded by several misconceptions.
 It can be debilitating, as the social anxiety connected to appearance prevents sufferers from going about their lives.
 We might assume, then, that the lack of social interaction brought about by the current lockdown would benefit sufferers and alleviate the pressure to go out.
 But BDD is also an anxiety disorder closely related to obsessive compulsive disorder (OCD), and the need for strict regimens would surely be challenged by a situation that prevents many of us from exercising as usual, shopping in the way that we are accustomed to or maintaining our regular appointments.

-The anxiety experienced even by people who don’t suffer from BDD or related conditions as a consequence of the disruption to their usual eating and exercise regimes has been compounded by the government's fatphobic comments regarding the role of obesity in exacerbating the symptoms of coronavirus.
-It was reported that Boris Johnson wanted to lead a "war on fat" after his stint in intensive care with COVID-19 – language that would have had a detrimental effect on many people.
+The anxiety experienced even by people who don’t suffer from BDD or related conditions as a consequence of the disruption to their usual eating and exercise regimens has been compounded by the U.K. government's fatphobic comments regarding the role of obesity in exacerbating the symptoms of coronavirus.
+It was reported that British Prime Minister Boris Johnson wanted to lead a "war on fat" after his stint in intensive care with COVID-19 – language that would have had a detrimental effect on many people.

 It is a common misconception that eating disorders like bulimia and anorexia are the same thing as BDD.
 For many sufferers of BDD, weight plays no part in their condition at all.
 Nevertheless it struck me that the government's implication that people who contract COVID-19 are personally responsible for the severity of their symptoms on account of their weight could be particularly harmful to those sufferers whose BDD focuses on size.